varunLokare/amFOSS-tasks/Task-01/README.md

 8.Change branch history
 Objective :
-To move the current branch work above the hot-bugfix branch to adopt its bug fixes while keeping a clean history,
+To move the current branch work above the hot-bugfix branch to adopt its bug fixes while keeping a clean amd linaewr history.

 commands used:

 git rebase hot-bugfix
-It moves your branch's recent commits so they sit directly above the latest hot-bugfix updates, keeping the projeact and clean and in linaer order git verify
+It moves your branch's recent commits so they sit directly above the latest hot-bugfix updates, keeping the projeact and clean . git verify
-Vefrify the exercise...9.
+Vefrify the exercise...

+9.Remove Ignored
+Objective :
+To tell git to stop tracking the files that are to be ignored while keepoing the l files safely on ur local device

+commands used:
+git rm --cached ignored.txt
+Removes the file ignored.txt from the staging area but stores it intact into the device hardware

+git commit -m "Stop tracking ignored.txt"
+To commit changes into the actual working repo git verify
+Verify the ecercise...

+10.